 At Katherine O’Brien Law, we are real expungement attorneys – not a document preparation service.
 We will handle everything for your expungement from the beginning to the end.
 Since we are licensed to practice expungement law in New Jersey, we can answer your questions and give you legal advice according to your specific situation.
 Moreover, if the County Prosecutor objects to your expungement (a very common situation), we will draft a legal brief in response to their objection.
 Moreover, if a hearing is required, we will attend the hearing on your behalf (you will not be required to attend the hearing with us in 90% of our cases).

 At Katherine O’Brien Law, we are one of the only law firms in New Jersey that focuses almost solely on matters related to criminal record clearing.
 This, in turn, allows us to provide you with experienced, knowledgeable, and focused legal services at the lowest prices.
-We pride ourselves on providing our clients with impeccable customer service, and we greatly looking forward to serving you.
+We pride ourselves on providing our clients with impeccable customer service, and we greatly look forward to serving you.